munki/macadmin-scripts/README.md

 Some scripts that might be of use to macOS admins.
 Might be related to Munki;
 might not.

-These are currently only supported using Apple's Python on macOS.
+These are only supported on macOS.
 There is no support for running these on Windows or Linux.

 In macOS 12.3, Apple stopped providung Python as part of macOS.
 You'll need to provide your own Python to use these scripts.
 You may also need to install additional Python modules.